-The easiest comparison is to a multi-lane highway.
+The most natural comparison is to a multi-lane highway.
 All vehicles using the road are free to use any lane, so every driver has an equal opportunity to reach his destination in the fastest and most efficient way possible.

-Now, picture the construction of special, high-speed toll lanes on the highway, similar to the HOV lanes that have been built on many multi-lane roads.
+Now, picture the construction of unique, high-speed toll lanes on the highway, similar to the HOV lanes on freeways.
 Only those who pay an additional fee can use the express lanes; that payment allows them to bypass heavy traffic and slowdowns in the ordinary lanes so they can get where they’re going much faster.

-The biggest change that will occur with the elimination of net neutrality is that ISPs would be allowed to set up “express lanes” for web traffic.
-They’d be allowed to charge enormous premiums for huge companies which want (and can afford) better Internet service, while relegating everyone else to the “slow lanes.”
-Just as importantly, ISPs which also operate their own content businesses as well (such as Comcast and Verizon) could give preference to their own offerings over that of competitors (like Netflix and Hulu).
+The most significant change that will occur with the elimination of net neutrality is that ISPs would be allowed to set up “express lanes” for web traffic.
+They’d be allowed to charge enormous premiums for huge companies which want (and can afford) better Internet service while relegating everyone else to the “slow lanes.”
+Just as importantly, ISPs which also operate content businesses as well (such as Comcast and Verizon) could give preference to their offerings over that of competitors (like Netflix and Hulu).

-You can probably see that the impending disappearance of net neutrality will cause major shakeups in the way the Internet functions – defenders of the status quo call the scheme the end of the open Internet.
-And the fallout will be even deeper than might initially be obvious – particularly when it comes to smaller businesses that need every level playing field they can find.
+You can probably see that the impending disappearance of net neutrality will cause significant shakeups in the way the Internet functions – defenders of the status quo call the scheme the end of the open Internet.
+And the fallout will be even more profound than might initially be obvious – particularly when it comes to smaller businesses that need every level playing field they can find.

 Net Neutrality and Business: Potential Winners

-If you run a major data provider like Comcast or AT&T (and if you do, what are you reading this for?) you’ll be thrilled with an end to net neutrality – which is why the big telecom companies have been lobbying to kill the system for years.
+If you run a significant data provider like Comcast or AT&T, you’ll be thrilled with an end to net neutrality – which is why the big telecom companies have been lobbying to kill the system for years.

 To begin with, they’ll be able to create those data delivery “express lanes.”
-There’s a fancy name for their desired system, paid prioritization, but it doesn’t matter what the system is called.
-It will give major telecoms a huge advantage over competitors.
+ISPs call this paid prioritization.
+It will give major telecoms a massive advantage over competitors.
 They’ll also be able to charge companies desiring access to the express lanes whatever the traffic will bear, which potentially gives large, established companies just as much of an advantage over small businesses and startups.